The Reality of Foot Drop

 What are some underlying symptoms of Foot Drop?

-Usually foot drop occurs when there is a problem with the nerves in the lower spine, leg, or foot or the muscles of the leg and foot.
+Usually this occurs when there is a problem with the nerves in the lower spine, leg, or foot or the muscles of the leg and foot.

 Typically, if the heel strikes the floor first as the foot lands, a dysfunction of the lower spinal nerve root(s) or peripheral nerve(s) may be suspected.
 Neurological causes may include one or more of the following: